-California Department of Housing and Community Development Division of Housing Policy Development 2020 W. El Camino Avenue, Suite 500 Sacramento, California 95833
+California Department of Housing and Community Development Division of Housing Policy Development 651 Bannon Street, Suite 400 Sacramento, CA 95811

 - (5) The Director will accept appeals delivered through a carrier service such as the U.S. Postal Service, UPS, FedEx, or other carrier services that provide date stamp verification of delivery.
 Deliveries must be received during HCD's weekday(non-state holiday) business hours of 9:00 a.m. to 5:00 p.m.
-Pacific Standard Time. - (6) Appeals must be received by the Director no later than thirty (30) business days from the date of HCD's invoice of the assessed administrative assessment of the penalty.

-- (7) The Director shall render the a written decision on the appeal in writing within forty-five (45) business days after notice and hearing in accordance with Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of Title 2 of the Government Code. - (8) The Director's decision shall be HCD's final decision. - (c) A local agency that sells or leases surplus land without complying with Sections 200(a), 201, 202, 300, 400(a), and 400(b) of these Guidelines violates the SLA. - (d) HCD may take action pursuant to Government Code section 65585.1 if a city, county, or city and county violates the SLA.
+Pacific Standard Time. - (6) Appeals must be received by the Director no later than thirty (30) business days from the date of HCD's assessment of the penalty. - (7) The Director shall render a written decision on the appeal within forty-five (45) business days after notice and hearing. - (8) The Director's decision shall be HCD's final decision. - (c) A local agency that sells or leases surplus land without complying with Sections 200(a), 201, 202, 300, 400(a), and 400(b) of these Guidelines violates the SLA. - (d) HCD may take action pursuant to Government Code section 65585.1 if a city, county, or city and county violates the SLA.